nestjs/docs.nestjs.com/content/techniques/sql.md

     @InjectConnection('personsConnection')
     private readonly connection: Connection,
     @InjectEntityManager('personsConnection')
-    private readonly entityManager: EntityManager,
+    private readonly entityManager: EntityManager
   ) {}
 }
 ```

 #### Testing

-When it comes to unit test our application, we usually want to avoid any database connection, making our test suits independent and their execution process quick as possible.
+When it comes to unit testing an application, we usually want to avoid making a database connection, keeping our test suites independent and their execution process as fast as possible.
 But our classes might depend on repositories that are pulled from the connection instance.
-What then?
-The solution is to create fake repositories.
-In order to achieve that, we should set up [custom providers](/fundamentals/custom-providers).
-In fact, each registered repository is represented by a `EntityNameRepository` token, where `EntityName` is a name of your entity class.
+How do we handle that?
+The solution is to create mock repositories.
+In order to achieve that, we set up [custom providers](/fundamentals/custom-providers).
+Each registered repository is automatically represented by an `<EntityName>Repository` token, where `EntityName` is the name of your entity class.

 The `@nestjs/typeorm` package exposes the `getRepositoryToken()` function which returns a prepared token based on a given entity.